About us

 - R&D and academic organisations operate in the geothermal energy field at regional, national or subnational levels.

-Requests by interested countries and institutions should be sent to the International Renewable Energy Agency (IRENA), the coordinator and facilitator of the GGA, by way of an official written request addressed to IRENA’s Director-General.
+The official Expression of Interest (EOI) letter to become a partner of the Global Geothermal Alliance should be sent to the International Renewable Energy Agency (IRENA), the coordinator and facilitator of the GGA, and addressed to:

 Member countries and partner institutions are not required to contribute any membership fee.
 The costs associated with GGA activities, including coordination meetings, shall be borne by participants.